-Pupil - a person who is enrolled in school.
+Pupil - a person between the ages of 6 and 21 years who is enrolled in school.

 School - a school operated by a joint board, board of directors or school board where pupils are enrolled in compliance with Article XIII the Act of March 10, 1949 (P.L.
 30, No. 14), known as the Public School Code of 1949, including area vocational-technical schools and intermediate units.